Piute County

 Economy: agriculture (primarily beef and dairy cattle), education

-Points of Interest: Big Rock Candy Mountain, Tushar Mountains, Otter Creek State Park, Piute State Park, Piute County Courthouse
+Points of Interest: Tushar Mountains, Otter Creek State Park, Piute State Park, Piute County Courthouse

 About Piute County:

-Today the area provides many agricultural resources such as livestock and dairy cows.
-As in most areas, agriculture is limited by the amount of water available.
-Piute and Otter Creek reservoirs are available for water recreation.
-A couple of the famous sites in the area include the city of Kingston and the Parker Home - boyhood home of Butch Cassidy in the southern most part of the county.
+Today, Piute County supports agricultural activities, including livestock and dairy farming, although agriculture is limited by water availability.
+Water recreation is available at Piute and Otter Creek reservoirs.
+Notable sites in the county include the city of Kingston and the Parker Home—the boyhood home of outlaw Butch Cassidy—located in the southernmost part of the county.

 Resources: